swat-k/Banking_Management_System/README.md

 # Banking_Management_System

 The project on Banking Management System is a Java-based application that utilizes JDBC (Java Database Connectivity) for backend database communication and Swings and AWT for the frontend user interface.
-The primary goal of this system is to provide efficient management of banks, branches, employees, and customer details with features like insertion, deletion, and updating of records.
+The primary goal of this system is to provide efficient management of banks, branches, employees, and customer details with features like insertion, deletion, and updation of records.

 Key Features: